-With the 2020 pandemic came a surge in online grocery shopping.
-But even after the pandemic subsides, there are a lot of benefits to shopping from online-only natural food stores: it can save time and be more convenient, it can save money, and it can help you shop according to your needs and values more easily.
+With the pandemic came a surge in online grocery shopping and cooking at home.
+But even as the pandemic has subsided, there are a lot of benefits to shopping from online-only natural food stores: it can save time and be more convenient, it can save money, and it can help you shop according to your needs and values more easily.

 Corporate behemoths like Amazon and Walmart offer online food ordering and grocery delivery services, but you may wish to stay away from those companies when possible, for a variety of reasons.
 The good news is that companies like Thrive Market are proving to be a truly competitive service, making it much easier for consumers to make the switch.